 Taking that first step into the public speaking arena can seem daunting at first.
 Nevertheless with a little bit of practice a basic level of public speaking ability has the potential to have a huge impact on your life.
 There are many hidden benefits from learning to speak in public.
 And you’d be surprised at how relevant they are.
 So why would you want to learn how to speak in public?

-This post highlights the hidden benefits of public speaking and as such the reasons why you (yes you!) should spend some time developing your public speaking skills.
+In this blog post I highlight some of the hidden benefits of public speaking and the reasons why you (yes you!) should spend some time developing your public speaking skills.

 1) Overcome Fear & Anxiety

 Many people have a phobia of public speaking.
 Comedian Jerry Seinfeld once said:

 According to most studies, people’s number one fear is public speaking.
 Number two is death.
 Death is number two.
 Does that sound right?
 This means to the average person, if you go to a funeral, you’re better off in the casket than doing the eulogy.

 In a previous article about overcoming the fear of public speaking I outlined how having a positive mental attitude will go a long way in public speaking.
 I suggested that the best way to overcome any fear is to simply speak more often.
 Practise helps you to improve, day by day.